Report Designer automates the process of creating a report. The Report Designer offers additional possibilities comparing to Report Wizard:

 Headers and footers are located at the top and bottom parts of the page.
 They will be displayed after a report is exported to Word or PDF.

-Header and footer layout based on the table grid as well as the First Page Layout section.
+Header/Footer layout is based on the table grid as well as the First Page Layout section.

 Note: Header and footer are represented by separate tables.
 To apply the values, select the header or the footer table.